 “Count” your points

 To deliver your points effectively, it is worth structuring your conversation.
 You might want to “number” your points out loud by saying “Firstly”, “My first point is”.
 During the conversation, you know where you are and intend to go.
 Refer back to what has been said and elaborate.
 Or move to the next points.

 A clear structure helps fulfill the purpose of the conversation within the planned time frame.
-In complex conversation, for instance in Scrum events, it helps a lot to make notes or doodles of what is being talked about so that we can check if we are on the same page and reference later.
+In complex conversation, for instance, in Scrum events, it helps a lot to make notes or doodles of what is being talked about so that we can check if we are on the same page and reference later.
 Everybody can keep an overview and remember more easily.
 With the help of pictures and examples, misunderstandings might be reduced.

 For Scrum in software development, the Product Owner has the roles to create a clear product vision and communicate it through a product backlog.
-This tip will come in handy to ensure the entire team understand the common goal.
+This tip will come in handy to ensure the entire team understands the common goal.

 Ask open-ended questions to enhance communication in Scrum team

 Open-ended questions encourage discussion.
 They require more than a simple one-word answer like “Yes” or “No”.
 You might want to phrase questions in an open-ended way by adding “why”.
 It helps open conversational choices.
 This is a way to enquire about the reasoning behind what the Product Owner is saying.
 This kind of question, which is also called powerful questions, is a good way for the Scrum Master to facilitate the events and support the team as well as remind people of agreements and time boxes.